Kismath (2018 film): Plot

-Vijay is a engineering graduate, who works in a company and is relationship with Anu, but the company gets blacklisted and Vijay loses his job.
+Vijay is an engineering graduate, who works in a company and is relationship with Anu, but the company gets blacklisted and Vijay loses his job.
 His life is a little complicated as he borrowed a loan from a ruthless loan agent named Baddi Bhadra and is not able to repay the amount, due to low income.
 Anu's father Narayana Gowda denies her marriage with Vijay due to Vijay being jobless.
 Anu decides to elope with Vijay and his friend Vinay provides money for paying off Bhadra's loan.

 Situation arises, When Anu's chain is snatched and Vijay's money is stolen.
 Bhadra calls Vijay and asks him to settle the money within 5PM.
 Narayana Gowda lodges a complaint with SI Tippeswamy against Vijay on charges of kidnapping Anu.
 Tippeswamy calls Vijay (whose number is provided by Narayana Gowda) and tells him that he should come along with Anu to the police station within 5PM.
 Vijay's brother-in-law asks some amount of money from him to start a business, which is also scheduled at 5PM.
 Anu is kidnapped by Bhadra's men, assuming her to be other man's girlfriend who also has borrowed money from Bhadra.

 Vijay comes across the same man and decides to snatch his chain, but unfortunately at the moment, he tries to snatch the chain, the man meets with an accident and Vijay admits him to a hospital.
 The man's brother Lingaraju, who runs a software company named LingaSiz assures Vijay's job in the company.
 Tippeswamy arrives there and tells that Bhadra died in an accident.
 Before Bhadra's accident: Tower, who stole Anu's chain and Vijay's money, had borrowed some money from Bhadra.
 He plots with two others in having the money for themselves and stealing Bhadra's car.
 While the plan works out perfectly, Bhadra's men went behind the car, and Bhadra chases the other man.
 In the chase, Bhadra is hit by an auto and dies.
 Coincidentally, the auto driver was the driver who hit Lingaraju's brother with his vehicle.